Crankshaft position sensor: how it works, symptoms, problems, testing

 Ford Crankshaft position sensor (CKP)

-The crankshaft position sensor is the primary sensor of the electronic fuel injection and ignition systems in any modern car.
-It measures the rotation speed (RPMs) and the precise position of the engine crankshaft.
+The crankshaft position sensor measures the rotation speed (RPMs) and the precise position of the engine crankshaft.
 Without a crankshaft position sensor the engine wouldn't start.

 How the crankshaft position sensor works